EPA Fuel Economy Window Stickers Available for Used Cars

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Auto manufacturers have been required since the 1970s to submit cars for testing by the United States Environmental Protection Agency (EPA) for overall fuel economy ratings.
-These ratings are prominently displayed on the window stickers that manufacturers are required to place on all new cars.
+Auto manufacturers and auto dealers have been required since the 1970s to submit cars for testing by the United States Environmental Protection Agency (EPA) for overall fuel economy ratings.
+These ratings are prominently displayed on the window sticker that manufacturers are required to place on all new cars.
+Make sure your sticker is on a vehicle window or windshield, and that it is easy to see.

 The EPA now offers an online tool at their fuel economy website that allows buyers and used car dealerships to view and print window stickers representing the EPA ratings for a used car’s EPA ratings on fuel economy.
 The only requirement is that the vehicle must be one that was sold in the United States since 1984, as the database currently only supports models dating back to that point in time.

-According to the EPA, a car’s fuel economy changes very little over the course of its lifetime, as long as it is properly maintained.
-Thus, the EPA estimates of fuel economy can be an accurate representation of the gas milage one can expect to receive with a used automobile.
+According to the EPA, a car’s fuel economy and fuel efficiency changes very little over the course of its lifetime, as long as it is properly maintained.
+Thus, the EPA estimates of fuel economy can be an accurate representation of the gas mileage one can expect to receive with a used automobile.

 The used car window stickers also include a QR code, which can be scanned by many smart phones for more information about a car by linking a customer directly to the specific vehicle’s information on the EPA website.
 There they will find more detailed information, including data on the vehicle’s annual fuel costs and greenhouse gas emissions.